 However, because only the approximate residual \(r^{k}_{\delta}\) is available, one first forms the corresponding exact update with this approximate input,

-As with this update, evaluating this expression exactly may be computationally intensive, and we therefore introduce an additional approximation \(u^{k+1}_{\delta,\varepsilon}\), whose deviation from \(u^{k+1}_{\delta}\) is controlled by a relative error bound($\epsilon$).
+As with this update, evaluating this expression exactly may be computationally intensive, and we therefore introduce an additional approximation \(u^{k+1}_{\delta,\varepsilon}\), whose deviation from \(u^{k+1}_{\delta}\) is controlled by a relative error bound ($\varepsilon$).

-Thus, each iteration subsequently replaced by an inexact computation.
+Thus, each iteration is subsequently replaced by an inexact computation.
 The resulting structure forms the basis of the inexact Uzawa framework analyzed in the following section.

-In this section, we analyze the convergence behavior of the resulting inexact Uzawa scheme in Algorithm\eqref{alg:inexact-uzawa}, in which both the \(r\)-update and the \(u\)-update are performed with controlled inexactness.
-This provides a theoretical foundation for the approximate updates employed in exact Uzawa method.
+We now analyze the convergence behavior of the resulting inexact Uzawa scheme in \cref{alg:inexact-uzawa}, in which both the \(r\)-update and the \(u\)-update are performed with controlled inexactness.
+This provides a theoretical foundation for the approximate updates in place of the exact Uzawa updates.

-\subsection{Convergence analysis:}
+\subsection{Convergence analysis}